pippinbarr/cart263-2019/slides/inheritance-and-polymorphism/inheritance-and-polymorphism.md

 ## Inheritance

 - One thing that happens when writing classes is that we can often end up writing classes very similar to each other
-- For example you might be making a fancy version of Pong which has different kinds of balls, and you end up making a separate class for each type of ball
+- For example you might be making a fancy version of Pong which has different kinds of balls, and you end up making a separate class for each type of ball, repeating lots of the same code
 - This is clearly inefficient, and __inheritance__ is the solution
-- Let's look at a simpler example first
+- Let's look at a simple example first

 ???